 Ampersand’s 7 Wonders of the Asian world

-All of us at Ampersand couldn’t agree more and share India’s first Prime Minister’s voracious attitude towards travel.
+All of us at Ampersand couldn’t agree more with this and share India’s first Prime Minister’s voracious attitude towards travel.
 There are countless wonders to be discovered in the world, all one needs to do is to seek them out for yourself.
 And what better way to do so than in the height of luxury.
 Therefore we have compiled our own personal list of what we believe to be some of the most unmissable sights and experiences throughout the Asian continent.
 So, in no particular order – including a combination of man-made and natural marvels – these are Ampersand’s Seven Wonders of the Asian World.

 Located just off the island of New Guinea’s West Papua province, the Raja Ampat islands, otherwise known as the “Four Kings”, enjoy some of the most spectacular marine-biodiversity in the world.
 Whilst the coral reefs surrounding them may not be the largest in the world, scientists agree that these waters contain the most species-rich and bio-diverse in the ocean.
 Whether you are a first time snorkeller or seasoned diver you will be astounded by the incredible array of corals, fishes and other sea life there is to discover.
-Indonesia is also home to some of the most luxurious hotels in Asia, as well as several magnificent private charter boats, for the height of tailor-made luxury travel.
-We have several Indonesia itineraries that do or can include the Raja Ampat islands – many of our favourite resorts and boats are located or pass through there so we are sure you will find plenty of inspiration for your next trip to Indonesia!

-Slicing through the water on Burma’s Inle Lake on a long-tail boat: The water, mountain and sky seemed to merge with one another and the colours were washed out into shades of blue and grey.
+Inle Lake may not be the largest in Burma (Myanmar), but we think it is the most beautiful.
+As James Jayasundera, Ampersand’s MD, vividly describes upon his most recent visit: "Slicing through the water on Burma’s Inle Lake on a long-tail boat: The water, mountain and sky seemed to merge with one another and the colours were washed out into shades of blue and grey.
 It was cool – almost cold – and it felt surreal.
 Here, whole villages live on the water and crops are grown on small strips of floating islands.
-Rarely has reality felt more dreamlike.
+Rarely has reality felt more dreamlike".

 There are a huge range of memorable activities on Inle Lake, from boat rides in a traditional long boat with their unique method of rowing with one foot, to a trip to the local markets to pick up some souvenirs from your trip; or one can simply sit back and watch the local villagers continue their daily life.
-Burma has opened up hugely in the last few years, becoming a much more accessible place for tourists.
+Burma (Myanmar) has opened up hugely in the last few years, becoming a much more accessible place for tourists.
 We cannot recommend it highly enough as a travel destination.
 The fact that a visit to Inle Lake could also mean a stay Ampersand favourite Inle Princess Resort makes this trip even more appealing!
 Several of our Burmese itineraries include Inle Lake.

 Europe has the Alps; Asia has the Himalayas.
 Whilst the latter is not quite as popular a ski destination it is undisputedly more epic.
 Home to the planet’s highest peaks, including the formidable Mount Everest, the Himalayas has witnessed many a man try and fail to cross its mountain ranges.
 Nowadays, travel throughout the Himalayas is much more accessible, however, the higher you go, the less accommodating it becomes.

-The second wonder of the Asian world to be located in Burma, The Shwedagon Pagoda, truly is testament to how culturally rich Burma is as a destination.
+The second wonder of the Asian world to be located in Burma (Myanmar), The Shwedagon Pagoda, truly is testament to how culturally rich Burma (Myanmar) is as a destination.
 Located in Yangon, to the west of the Kandawgyi Lake, it reaches almost 100 meters in height and is covered in glimmering gold leaf – an imposing and impressive sight and one that dominates the city’s skyline.
 It houses several relics sacred to Buddhist religion including eight strands of Gautama Buddha’s hair and a piece of Kassapa’s robe.

 For more information on these destinations or for more inspiration please get in touch with one of our travel specialists on +44 (0)20 7819 9770, email email@example.com or browse our website .